IT21117428/CSS-Grid-Practice/README.md

-# CSS-Grid-Practise

-Certainly!
-Here's a GitHub README file template based on your HTML and CSS code for practicing CSS Grid:

----

 # CSS Grid Practice

 This repository contains a simple HTML file with CSS Grid layout examples for practicing grid-based layouts.